You might pass by Tattletales without a second thought.

 She has 30 days from the time she received the appeals to decide whether to reinstate the licenses.
 If she says no, the businesses can appeal at a public hearing before the City Commission.
 The businesses are allowed to review police files pertaining to them.

 Attorneys for the appealing businesses maintain that in failing to renew the licenses, the city is not following its procedures.
-They said that the charges were not specific and that nothing in the code says the city can deny an occupational license.
+They said the charges were not specific and that nothing in the code says the city can deny an occupational license.

 According to one section of the ordinance, the city can review each license to determine whether rules and regulations have been followed.
 That section states that if the business holding the license has not complied, the city manager may require it to apply for a new license.